Timwi/KtaneSouvenir/readme.md

 - Unsubscribe from the Workshop version of Souvenir.
 - Build the asset bundle in Unity with no assembly (F7) and copy the result to your game’s `mods` folder.
 You only need to do this once as long as you keep that local copy of Souvenir there.
-- In `Question.cs`, add a separate value for each possible type of question that can be asked.
-Keep newlines between the modules; no newlines between questions for the same module.
-    - If your question has a specific set of possible answers, list them all (example: `SuperparsingDisplayed`).
-    - If your handler will obtain the set of possible answers from the module, specify `null` and then use the `ExampleAnswers` field (example: `SpellingBeeWord`).
-    - If the possible answers are random strings of letters or digits, use an answer generator (example: `LasersHatches` (integers); `LEDEncryptionPressedLetters` (strings)).
-    - If your question can be varied with things inserted into the sentence (e.g. “left display” vs. “right display”), use `{1}`, `{2}` etc. for those inserted bits, and then make sure to supply `ExampleExtraFormatArguments` and `ExampleExtraFormatArgumentGroupSize` correctly (examples: `DecoloredSquaresStartingPos` (one piece, so group size is 1); `RedCipherScreen` (two pieces, so group size is 2 and the example arguments come in pairs)).
-    - If the inserted bit is an ordinal number (first, second, third, etc.), use `QandA.Ordinal` instead of a string (example: `SwitchInitialColor`).
-    - If your targeted module’s name starts with “The”, make sure to specify the name without “The” but include `AddThe = true` (example: `DeckOfManyThingsFirstCard`).
-    - Make sure to specify the correct values for `TranslateAnswers` and `TranslateFormatArgs`.
-If a word or phrase is used to ask a question (e.g. “flash”/“didn’t flash”) or describe something (e.g. color of a button), make it translatable (example: `IndigoCipherScreen`).
-If a word or phrase is mentioned that is literally shown on the module, then do not make it translatable (example: `IdentityParadeHairColors`).
-- Find an existing handler for a module that is similar to the one you wish to implement.
-The handlers have names beginning with `Process` (for example: `ProcessMafia` in `ModulesM.cs`).
-Study it carefully to understand how it works.
-There is documentation at [documentation.md](documentation.md).
+- Follow the steps in `documentation.md`.
+You can either start fresh, or find an existing handler for a module that is similar to the one you wish to implement and take a copy of it.
-- Implement a similar handler and place it alphabetically in the correct file (`ModulesA.cs` to `ModulesZ.cs`, or `Modules0.cs`).
-Omit “The” in the handler name as well.
-    - Make sure to handle the case where the player gets a strike on the module and the information changes.
-Souvenir must not ask about information from stages that struck.
-    - If there is a corner case where Souvenir should not ask a question, call `legitimatelyNoQuestions` with an appropriate log message (see `ProcessLangtonsAnteater` or `ProcessSimonSignals` for examples).
-- Find the `ModuleType` value on the targeted module’s `KMBombModule` component.
-This is also sometimes known as the “module ID”.
-For example, for *3D Maze*, this is `spwiz3DMaze`.
-- Go to `Modules_General.cs`, find the `Awake()` method, and add an entry to the large dictionary mapping from the `ModuleType` to a 3-tuple containing: the method you just created; the display name of the module; and your name (you will be credited in `CONTRIBUTORS.md`).
 - Compile the project.
 - Run Souvenir in Unity and issue a TP command (such as `!1 bulb`) to see your question to make sure that it looks okay.
 - Test your Souvenir modifications in-game (e.g. by using Dynamic Mission Generator).
 Test all corner cases, including getting a strike on the module.
-- If your question does not show up and/or Souvenir displays a warning triangle, look at your logfile for error messages from Souvenir.
+- If your question does not show up and/or Souvenir displays a warning triangle, look at your logfile (the actual file, not the LFA) for error messages from Souvenir.
 You can Ctrl+F in the logfile for `<Souvenir` to find them.
 - Please make a separate git commit for each module you implement.
 If you made multiple commits for the same module, please squash them into one.
 - After submitting the pull request, DM me (Timwi on Discord) the questions to be added to the manual, in the format `Module Name: Question?
 Question?`, for example:
     ```